 What makes Scamp Special?
 First it's a small boat, an inch short of 12 feet and 5'4" wide.
 That means it fits easily on a trailer.
 At about 400 pounds it's not light, but it can be pushed around on a trailer by a couple of people.
 It can also be launched by one person.

 SCAMP has shallow draft, only 7 inches, and because it has double skegs and a flat bottom, it can be beached and will stay level.

-SCAMP has a lot of closed in flotation chambers, 5 in total, that double up as storage lockers.
+SCAMP has a lot of closed in flotation chambers, 5 in total, (2 more if you close off the 2 back areas) that double up as storage lockers.

 Another feature that increases comfort is the Cuddy/Cabin at the front.
 Part of this gives dry access to the waterproof front storage compartment, and part makes a small porch where a person can sit and get out of the weather or get out of the wind to make lunch.

 Below the cockpit sole, centrally located, is a water ballast tank that holds about 170 pounds of water.
 It is easily filled by opening a watertight bolt.
 Even with the bolt forgotten open, the boat will not sink because of the buoyancy.
 To entirely fill the tank you actually have to pour in some water to get the last few inches filled up.